 Incorrect formatting

-Suppose you want to make a good impression on the potential employer; avoid making any mistakes in your babysitter reference letter.
+Suppose you want to make a good impression on the potential employer; avoid making any mistakes.
 Avoid incorrectly formatting your letter because it is a formal business letter that should follow a generally accepted format.

 The correct way to format any formal letter includes setting margins that are no longer than 1 inch, using left-alignment for your text, using an acceptable and readable font such as the Times New Roman, Arial, or Calibri body and font size of between 10-12 points.
 In addition, the line spacing for the text should be single-spaced to ensure the reference letter is only a single page long.